awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 # AWS JSON policy elements: Principal<a name="reference_policies_elements_principal"></a>

 Use the `Principal` element in a policy to specify the principal that is allowed or denied access to a resource\.
 You cannot use the `Principal` element in an IAM identity\-based policy\.
 You can use it in the trust policies for IAM roles and in resource\-based policies\.
-Resource\-based policies are policies that you embed directly in an IAM resource\.
+Resource\-based policies are policies that you embed directly in a resource\.
 For example, you can embed policies in an Amazon S3 bucket or an AWS KMS customer master key \(CMK\)\.

 You can specify any of the following principals in a policy:
 + AWS account and root user